muratk3n/thirdwave/en/2011/04/globaloney.md

 trading block, 114% more if they have a common currency and 188% more if they have a common colonial past [..].

-That FDI fell from nearly $2 trillion in 2007 to $1 trillion in 2009 can be put down to the global financial crisis.
+That FDI fell from nearly 2 trillion dollar in 2007 to 1 trillion dollar in 2009 can be put down to the global financial crisis.
 But other trends suggest that globalisation is reversible.
 Nearly a quarter of North American and European companies shortened their supply chains in 2008 (the effect of Japan’s disaster on its partsmakers will surely prompt further shortening).
 It takes three times as long to process a lorry-load of goods crossing the Canadian-American border as it did before September 11th 2001.
 Even the internet is succumbing to this pattern of regionalisation [..]

 Mr Ghemawat also explodes the myth that the world is being taken over by a handful of giant companies [..]
 He also refutes the idea that